 List of ‘Do Not Knock’ Towns is Growing

-If you haven’t heard of “Do Not Knock” laws yet, you will soon.
+If you have not heard of “Do Not Knock” laws yet, you will soon.
 And if you own or operate a business that does any door-to-door sales, you need to be aware of these local / municipal ordinances.
 In Massachusetts Haverhill, Methuen and most recently, Marlborough, among potentially others, have all passed ordinances that prohibit door-to-door sales to homeowners or renters on the Do Not Knock Registry.

 The Do Not Knock registry is akin to the National Do Not Call Registry – local homeowners and renters can submit their address to city or town officials or the local police department for inclusion on a list of homeowners who do not want to receive door-to-door solicitations.
 The prohibition on solicitations applies to salespersons, peddlers, and hawkers of goods or services whether they are individuals or representing a business.
 Placement on the list or registry often expires after a period of time requiring the homeowner or renter to re-submit their address.
 The Do Not Knock Registry is then provided to licensees (most towns require door-to-door salespeople, peddlers and hawkers to obtain a license from the municipality).